radical-semiconductor/katsu-board-demo/README.md

 ## Todo
 - Get OpenSSL server running as part of `start.sh`
 - Get a TLS echo happening in demo
-- Fix jank of 404 should redirect to homepage
 - Eliminate need for end user to have .NET SDK

 ## Questions
-- Spec doc says flask backend should start MCP and OpenSSL server, can we use `start.sh` instead? just seems cleaner IMO
-- If API and MCP are both python, why are we doing protobuf instead of just native calls to a public interface of MCP?

 ## Toolchain automation